Pickleball Injuries on The Rise: How to protect yourself on the court!

 It’s important to stretch your muscles and warm them up before doing any physically demanding activity.
 This is important because our bodies are cold and our muscle fibers are not properly ready for the heavy use that we’re about to give them.
 So make sure to stretch your main muscle groups such as legs, shoulders, etc. before playing.

-What To Do If You Experience a Pickleball Injury
+What To Do If You Experience a Injuries

 Well, we’ve talked about all of the things that you can do to prevent injuries.
 Now, let’s talk about some of the things you should do if you’ve experienced an injury.